SC-Robotics-2021/SCR_2022-23/AUTONOMY.md

 ### The following instructions are to be completed on an x86 computer w/ ubuntu 16.04,18.04, or 20.04
 1. Install [Jetson SDK Manager](https://developer.nvidia.com/nvidia-sdk-manager)
 2. Use Jetson SDK Manager to flash Jetson Xavier with [JetPack 5.0.2 SDK manager](https://docs.nvidia.com/sdk-manager/install-with-sdkm-jetson/index.html)
-  - note: Jetson should be connected to computer w/ SDK manager installed, presumably over USB-C
+  \t- note: Jetson should be connected to computer w/ SDK manager installed, presumably over USB-C
   - note: JetPack 5.0.2 uses Jetson Linux, which has an Ubuntu 20.04 Desktop environment file system.
 This should hopefully play well with ROS2
   - note: JetPack 5.0.2 documentation says Jetpack includes CUDA 11.4.
 This should hopefully play well with ZED and ROS2
 ### The following instructions are to be completed on the Jetson Xavier